decalage2/olefile/doc/Howto.rst

 The :py:meth:`olefile.OleFileIO.write_stream` method can overwrite an existing stream in the file.
 Important: The new stream data must be the exact same size as the existing one, it is not possible to change the size of a stream.
-Since v0.45, this method works on any stream (stored in the main FAT or the MiniFAT).
+Since v0.45, this method works on streams of any size (stored in the main FAT or the MiniFAT).

 For example, you may change text in a MS Word document: